How often should you visit the dentist? | 7 Signs that it is time

 A day-to-day dental practice requires wearing a mask, protective eyewear, and latex gloves.
 Dentists and their staff regularly disinfect and sanitize equipment.
 As such, taking these measures during COVID-19 is nothing new.
-Dentists are well-accustomed to it.
+Dental professionals are well-accustomed to it.

 If you have any hangups about visiting the dentist during the pandemic, remember: studies show that going to the dentist is one of the safest things you can do.
 Plus, there are many reasons why going to the dentist is important.
 Putting off dental visits can lead to much bigger problems, like tooth decay and gum disease.

-Here are some telltale signs your next check-up is long overdue.
+Here are some telltale signs your next dental check-up is long overdue.

 1. You Haven't Seen Your Dentist In Six Months Or More

-These routine examinations prevent cavities, gum disease, and may even help identify telltale signs of serious medical conditions, like diabetes, heart disease, or cancer.
+These routine examinations and treatments prevent cavities, gum disease, and may even help identify telltale signs of serious medical conditions, like diabetes, heart disease, or even oral cancer.

 2. You're In Pain

 If you are in near-constant pain, you shouldn't need a reminder about why going to the dentist is important.
 There are several ways tooth-related pain can manifest, and none of them should be ignored.
 If you have a toothache or pain in your jaw, neck, or mouth, schedule an appointment with your dentist.

 If you sustain a serious injury, do not sit around mulling over the reasons why going to the dentist is important.
 Should you chip a tooth, knock out a tooth, or an adult tooth comes loose, time is of the essence.
 Speedy treatment is essential for effective dental restoration.

 4. You Have Bad Breath Or A Bad Taste In Your Mouth